Put-in-Bay Mayor Pleads Guilty

-The guilty pleas are the result of a joint criminal investigation by the Ohio Attorney General’s Bureau of Criminal Investigation and the Ohio Ethics Commission.
+The guilty pleas result from a joint criminal investigation by the Ohio Attorney General’s Bureau of Criminal Investigation and the Ohio Ethics Commission.

-Mayor McCann McCann resignation followed by Mayor Pleads Guilty In Court
+Mayor McCann’s Resignation Followed by Mayor Pleads Guilty

-Michael McCann is still a member of the council, and the misdemeanor charge does not prevent him from holding public office.
-The President of Council, Jessica Dress, who has been chairing Council meetings since December.
-With Dress taking over as mayor, her Council seat needs to be filled.
-At least two Village residents have shown an interest in filling the vacated seat.
+Michael McCann is still a council member, and the misdemeanor charge does not prevent him from holding public office.
+The President of the Council, Jessica Dress, has been chairing Council meetings since December.
+With Dress taking over as mayor, her Council seat must be filled.
+At least two Village residents are interested in filling the vacated seat.
 The Village Council has 30 days to fill the seat, and if it doesn’t, the new mayor has the option of filling or not filling the seat.
-Contrary to reports which call Dress “the acting Mayor,” she is the official mayor of the Village of Put-in-Bay and will continue as such until the next mayoral election.
+Contrary to reports calling Dress “the acting Mayor,” she is the official mayor of the Village of Put-in-Bay and will continue until the next mayoral election.